Luminarcy/tdesktop/README.md

 # Telegram Desktop Luminarcy
-This fork have some interface improvements such as:
+This fork has some interface improvements such as:
 * Disable Badge setting

 # [Telegram Desktop][telegram_desktop] – Official Messenger